jakobkmar/KSpigot/guide/docs/commands/brigardier.md

 #### Argument type

-The second paramter of the argument function is the argument type.
-There are a lot of pre defined argument types by brigardier.
+The second parameter of the argument function is the argument type.
+There are a lot of pre-defined argument types by brigadier.

 The argument types for all primitives can be accessed in the following pattern: `NameArgumentType.name()` (where name is the name of the primitive)